 This is popularly known as the Argument from Physical Minds.
 I’ve defended an empirical version of it before, but here I am making a logical argument from physical minds: my point is that a nonphysical mind appears to be logically impossible, and not merely non-existent.
 I cannot prove this.
 But as for Fermat’s Last Theorem, that proof may be too complex, and may never be discovered.
 That doesn’t mean I’m wrong.
 The consequence of this is that if the supernatural is logically impossible, then naturalism is necessarily true.
 Belief in the possibility of the supernatural is then merely a cognitive error (which psychological science has more or less confirmed, as Victor Stenger explains in The End of Christianity, p.
 312, with refs. in n.
 27, p.
 416), akin to believing that Star Wars could really happen, or that 2^45 + 3^45 = 4^45.

 Is that the case?
 I suspect it is.
-See my Argument from Specified Complexity against Supernaturalism.
+For more on why, see my Argument from Specified Complexity against Supernaturalism.

 Discover more from Richard Carrier Blogs